balani491/CPegle/README.md

 - Unit Testing with jest or vitest
 - Change Password with mobile/email verification
 - An LLM to answer some coding related doubt.
+- In house questions and IDE so that we don't need to rely on Codeforces API